ConduitNetwork/docs/administration/tenants/tenants.rst

 Disabling Tenant
 ^^^^^^^^^^^^^^^^

 When disabling a tenant, they are not able to login and cannot be impersonated by another tenant.
-However all of their information will still remain in |morpheus| and they may still receive notifications and alerts.
+However all of their information will still remain in |conduit| and they may still receive notifications and alerts.

 To disable a Tenant: